comdex-official/networks/mainnet/comdex-1/README.md

 Commit Hash:
 >Note: If your node is running on an older version of the application, please update it to this version at the earliest to avoid being exposed to security vulnerabilities /defects.

+## Binary
+We will be publishing binary for the mainnet.

 ## Explorer
 The explorer for this chain is hosted [MainNet Explorer](TO BE PUBLISHED)